meghapsimatrix/simhelpers/README.md

 design parameters.
 For parallel computing, we use the [`furrr`](https://davisvaughan.github.io/furrr/) and [`future`](https://rstudio.github.io/promises/articles/futures.html) packages.
-Moreover, compared to the `rsimsum` and `SimDesign` packages, `simhelpers` provides jacknife MCSE for variance estimators.
+Moreover, in contrast to the `rsimsum` and `SimDesign` packages, `simhelpers` provides jacknife MCSE for variance estimators.
 It also provides jacknife MCSE estimates for root mean squared error.

 The [`DeclareDesign`](https://declaredesign.org/) package allows users to declare and diagnose research designs, fabricate mock data, and